Finance - FIN

 FIN 423 Fixed Income Securities 3 Credits

 This course discusses the various types of fixed income securities and the markets in which they are traded.
-Emphasis is placed on contract evaluation, extracting term/risk structure information from pricing, evaluating investment opportunities and interest rate risk management.
+Emphasis is placed on pricing, extracting term/risk structure information from pricing, evaluating investment opportunities and interest rate risk management.

 Prerequisite: FIN 312.